 NAMM President's Innovation Award

-The NAMM President’s Innovation Award supports individuals who are enrolled in college and university music and/or music business programs and are preparing for careers in the music products industry
+- Supports individuals who are enrolled in college and university music and/or music business programs and are preparing for careers in the music products industry

-Cash awards of $600 are given once a year and one-time-only to selected undergraduate and graduate students to support travel needs and expenses
+- Cash awards of $600 are given once a year and one-time-only to selected undergraduate and graduate students to support travel needs and expenses

 Questions?
 Email Sharon Bryant.